k21971/EvilHack/doc/evilhack-changelog.md

   artifact weapon
 - Fix: Druid taking blame for pet killing a tree
 - Add divination spellbook descriptions to the in-game encyclopedia
+- Add matter spellbook descriptions to the in-game encyclopedia